mountolive/eltiempo/README.md

     $ gem install eltiempo

-It's neccessary a proper `eltiempo`'s API key to be able to retrieve data.
+It's necessary a proper `eltiempo`'s API key to be able to retrieve data.
 Both the CLI and the `gem` expect a `TIEMPO_API_KEY` environment variable to be set.

 If you're using [dotenv](https://github.com/bkeepers/dotenv) in your project,